jmcuneo/a3-persistence/README.md

 ## Calculator app

 Connor Chartier - ctchartier@wpi.edu
 My glitch url: http://a3-connorchartier.glitch.me

 My application allows the user to add, subtract, multiply, and divide any two numbers.
 These numbers get stored in a database and can be retrieved based on the user who is signed in.
+The data stored in the database as well as deleted and edited

-My login is functional but sometimes the page does not immediately show the page, i was not able to figure out why.
-So immediatley when entering onto the calculator page, you can click the "sign out button", it will bring you to the login page.
+My login page is fully functional but sometimes the page does not immediately show the page, i was not able to figure out why.
+So immediatley when entering onto the calculator page, you can click the "sign out" button, it will bring you to the login page.
 If the user inputs a username and password that is unknown to the database, a new account is made.
-But if they input an existing account, the user will be able to see the previous computations from that account.
+Any data will be stored with that new username and password.
+If user signs out and inputs an existing account, the user will be able to see the previous computations from associated with that username and password.

 Here is a sample user you can see previous results for: